+When you think of a high altitude trek in summer, Rupin pass trek is not to miss.
 There are several passes which connect the Baspa valley of Kinnaur to the Garhwal in south.
 Once these passes were used by shepherds and traders rather than using the circuitous Hindustan-Tibet road in present days.
 The route offers wide range of landscape, altitude and gradient.
 Initially the trail is inside the Govind National Park (Govind Vanya Pashu Vihar) and passes through Oak and Fir forests , interior villages in the river valleys at lower elevation while beautiful meadows (referred as Thach in local language), alpine wild flowers, waterfalls, steep ice fields on higher altitude.
 The route is typically rich in wild flowers, specially just after monsoon.
 Famous Brahma Kamal flourish in abundance in the surrounding areas of the pass.
 During summer, the trail above the meadows remain covered in heavy snow.
 In monsoon the snow melts and the shepherds cross for grazing opportunities.
 From the pass there are spectacular views of Kinnaur Kailash range and other peaks of Charang Ghati ridge.
 The other side of the pass i.e. Kinnaur is famed for its “Golden Delicious” apple orchards.

 Day 1: Drive from Dehradun to Dhaula – 200 Km by car – 10 hours

 Day 2: Trek to Sewa – 10 Km – 5/6 hours

 Day 3: Trek to Jhaka – 12 Km – 6/7 hours

 Day 4: Trek to Suruwas Thatch – 7 Km – 5 hours

 Day 5: Trek to Dhanderas Thatch (Lower Waterfall) – 6 Km – 4 hours